IgorShayderov/frontend-project-lvl3/README.md

 <hr />

-<p>RSS Aggregator helps to aggregate rss-link, view them and is able to auto-update existing posts.</p>
+<p>RSS Aggregator helps to aggregate rss-links, view them and is able to auto-update existing posts.</p>

 ### Requirements:
 <ul>